This Summer Chickpea Salad brings together summer tomatoes, spinach, and basil with chickpeas, olives, and avocado in a bright, tangy lemon dressing.

 Salads with beans.
 Not a novel idea, I know.

 But, somewhat novel for my family to eat for dinner.
-They associate “hot food” with dinner, so it’s a bit unusual for them to see a cool bean dish on the table.
+They associate “hot food” with dinner (ahem, Paul does).
+But you know, they are ‘warming up’ to the idea.

-I meet them halfway.
-I typically serve up the salad alongside some grilled spuds.
+Sure, I meet them halfway.
+I typically serve up the salad alongside some spuds in the IP – or grilled spuds.
 (I grilled sweet spuds this week for the first time, wow!)